ADDTDR/TinyNumberHat/README.md

 Why 9, you ask?
 Well, it's not just a number; it's the magic behind the scenes, symbolizing the 8-segment displays that make this hat a numerical wizard.
 Well and actual 9 displays placed on the board )

 But wait, there's more!
 The name "Tiny" isn't just for show.
-It's a nod to the physical stature of the displays themselves — small, but mighty in their historical significance. like they were crafted in the shadows of industrial intrigue, bearing a suspicious resemblance to the Monsanto MAN-3 display.
+It's a nod to the physical stature of the displays themselves — small, but mighty in their historical significance. like they were crafted in the shadows of industrial intrigue, bearing a suspicious resemblance to the Monsanto MAN-3 display, that probably was the father of this litle creature the mather is still unknown )).

 And let's not forget the four fiery red buttons, adding a touch of danger to your every interaction.